aws-samples/aws-draco/README.md

 * Sign in to the CloudFormation console __in the disaster recovery account__ and create a stack using the `consumer.yaml` template.

-In both cases note that you will have to change the default input parameters if you have made any changes.
+In both cases that you will have to change the default input parameters if you have made any changes.

+Note that due to limitations within CloudFormation there is a parameter "DeployTimestamp" that must be updated if you wish new code to be automatically deployed.
+The value is not used, it must just be different to the previous deployment.

 ### From the Command Line